muratkeremozcan/next-app-mosh/notes.md

 Provider: in Next Auth, these are services we can use to sign in a user (Auth0, Okta, Google etc.).

+Google has made a creation of an SSO-enabled app pretty easy for developers..
+There are a couple of steps to this:

+1. Create a OAuth project on [Google developer console](https://console.developers.google.com/)
+2. Set up which domains this application can be used on
+3. Set up where you will be redirected after a user returns from Google login screen
+4. Add a button to your frontend
+5. Add a validation to your backend

 Create a project on Google cloud:

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/2yqt57oea0vp5lkyg90r.png)